AriRix1410/scissorhands-barbers/README.md

     - Create 3 new folders on the top level directory (static, media and templates)
     - Create Procfile on the top level directory
   - In Procfile
-    - Add code web: gunicorn scissorhands.wsgi
+    - Add code web: gunicorn PROJ_NAME.wsgi
   - In the termimal
     - Add, Commit and Push
       - git add .